Jeremiah 31:15-17

 Even in the midst of national grief and loss, God promises that exile will give way to restoration.

-15 Yahweh says: “A voice is heard in Ramah, lamentation and bitter weeping, Rachel weeping for her children.
-She refuses to be comforted for her children, because they are no more.”
+15 This is what the LORD says: “A voice is heard in Ramah, mourning and great weeping, Rachel weeping for her children and refusing to be comforted, because they are no more.”

-16 Yahweh says: “Refrain your voice from weeping, and your eyes from tears; for your work will be rewarded,” says Yahweh.
-“They will come again from the land of the enemy.
+16 This is what the LORD says: “Keep your voice from weeping and your eyes from tears, for the reward for your work will come, declares the LORD.
+Then your children will return from the land of the enemy.

-17 There is hope for your latter end,” says Yahweh.
-“Your children will come again to their own territory.
+17 So there is hope for your future, declares the LORD, and your children will return to their own land.

 Even in the midst of national grief and loss, God promises that exile will give way to restoration.